 McMINNVILLE, Ore. – Drew Fosnes and Colter Sternhagen highlighted a five-run sixth inning with a pair of RBI doubles to left center and NCAA Division II Montana State-Billings walked its way to a 10-5 nonconference win over Linfield Tuesday afternoon at Roy Helser Field.

-Nick Fisher (Jr., Lake Oswego, Ore.) turned in a line of 3-for-4 on the day with a double, two RBI and a run scored for the ‘Cats.
-Kramer Lindell (Jr., West Linn, Ore.) notched his first home run of the 2013 season and scored two runs.
-Kyle Chamberlain (Sr., Portland, Ore.) caught all nine innings and was kept busy blocking balls behind the plate.
+Nick Fisher (Sr., Lake Oswego, Ore.) turned in a line of 3-for-4 on the day with a double, two RBI and a run scored for the ‘Cats.
+Kramer Lindell (Sr., West Linn, Ore.) notched his first home run of the 2013 season and scored two runs.
+Kyle Chamberlain caught all nine innings and was kept busy blocking balls behind the plate.

 MSUB appeared to employ a similar pitching strategy, as starter Lucas Blehm threw just 2 1/3 innings.
 Three other Yellowjackets combined to finish the game, with Kole Mickolio earning the win.
 The visitors improved to 4-14-1 on the season with the win.

-Joseph Stevick (Soph., Bremerton, Wash.) started the game off strong, retiring the side in order in the first on a fly out, strikeout and groundout.
+Joseph Stevick (Jr., Bremerton, Wash.) started the game off strong, retiring the side in order in the first on a fly out, strikeout and groundout.

 Eight of Blehm’s first nine pitches were out of the strike zone, and back-to-back walks set the stage for an early rally.
 An ensuing walk to Lindell with two outs loaded the bases, but a popup stranded the runners and got Blehm out of the jam.